Ann Todd - BA (Hons), MA Clinical Counselling, MBACP(Accred)

 My specialist areas of interest include anxiety and its management and Trauma.
 I have a specialist interest in perinatal difficulties, for example traumatic birth experiences, miscarriage, stillbirth and postnatal depression.
 My research into the impact of traumatic childbirth has been published and forms a chapter in the book "Listening to less-heard voices".

-I keep up to date with the latest developments in psychology and neuropsychology and attend regular training workshops.
+I keep up to date with the latest developments in psychology and neuropsychology and attend regular training and workshops.
+I am currently near completion of a Certificate in Counselling & Psychotherapy Supervision.
 Recent training has included:

 STORM Risk Management Training (Suicide Prevention)